aviranGit/word-count/README.md

     2.1 docker build -t myimage .
     2.2 docker run -d --name mycontainer -p 80:80 myimage

+Testing-
+1. I used the TestClient library to test the endpoints.
+2. To run the tests - 'pytest' in the terminal.

 For any questions, feel free to contact me:)
 Aviran